Haoranxia/Bachelorproject/README.md

 	```
 	git clone https://github.com/Haoranxia/Bachelorproject.git
 	```
-2. Navigate to where the tool is downloaded and create/activate Pipenv environment.
+2. Navigate to where the tool is downloaded and inside the root folder of the project, create/activate Pipenv environment.
 	```
 	pipenv shell
 	```